openvswitch/ovs/Documentation/internals/contributing/coding-style-windows.rst

 It is common practice to use camel casing for naming variables, functions and files in Windows.
-For types, especially structures, unions and enums, using all upper case letters with words seprated by '_' is common.
+For types, especially structures, unions and enums, using all upper case letters with words separated by '_' is common.
 These practices can be used for OVS Windows datapath.
 However, use the following guidelines:

 - Use lower case to begin the name of a variable.